Sloup v Čechách: History

 The first written mention of Sloup v Čechách is from 1318.
 There was a customs office on an old trade route from Prague to Zittau.
 In 1595, the Berka of Dubá family had a new manor house built.
 The greatest development of the village occurred after 1726, during the rule of Count Josef Jan Maxmilián Kinsky, who turned the estate into an important centre of industry and craft.

 From 1870, Sloup v Čechách became a holiday resort with a number of number of recreational facilities.
-After World War II, the German population was expelled.
-From 1981 to 1990, Sloup v Čechách was an administrative part of Nový Bor.
+After World War II, the German-speaking population was expelled.
+From 1981 to 1990, Sloup v Čechách was a municipal part of Nový Bor.